 To the TGbe Editor: change the paragraph below in P.L.
 539.51 as below

-Measurements shall be made using a 100 kHz resolution bandwidth and a 7.5 kHz video bandwidth.
+Measurements shall be made using a 100 kHz resolution bandwidth and a 7.5 kHz video bandwidth for EHT PPDU.

+Measurements shall be made using a 100 kHz resolution bandwidth and a 30 kHz video bandwidth for non-HT duplicate PPDU.

 Proposed changes for CID 6837: